walidbr/ptrace_playground/README.md

 ------------

 - Launcher (`ptrace`):
+- Linux ptrace mode (x86_64, aarch64):
+  - Starts the child under `ptrace`, reads the ELF symbols from the main executable, and sets breakpoints at mapped function entries.
+  - On breakpoint (SIGTRAP), prints `wrapper to <func>`.
+  - If mapping redirects (e.g., `foo` → `bar`), sets the program counter to the target function entry, preserving original registers/arguments.
+  - Otherwise restores the instruction, single-steps one instruction, and reinstalls the breakpoint.
+  - Note: initial implementation targets functions defined in the main executable.
+Extending to shared libraries is possible by parsing `/proc/<pid>/maps` and their ELF files.

+- Dynamic interpose mode:
   - On Linux, sets `LD_PRELOAD=./libwrap.so`.
   - On macOS, sets `DYLD_INSERT_LIBRARIES=./libwrap.dylib` and `DYLD_FORCE_FLAT_NAMESPACE=1`.
   - Sets `WRAP_MAP=./function_map.json` so the wrapper can load the mapping.